 What is uninsured motorist coverage?

+Normally when someone hits your car, they’ll give you their insurance information so that you can file a claim with their insurance company.
 But what if that driver doesn’t have insurance?
-You’d have to collect money from them, and that can be a maddening process.
+You’d have to collect money from them, and that can be a time-intensive and stress-inducing process.
 You may even have to litigate.

-There are two types of uninsured motorist coverage:
+There are two types of uninsured motorist coverage.

 - Uninsured motorist bodily injury (UMBI) coverage.
 UMBI covers your medical bills and other costs like lost wages.
 When buying this insurance, you’ll need to decide if you want split-limit or combined single limit coverage.

 - Uninsured motorist property damage (UMPD) coverage.
 UMPD covers damage to your car.
-It may also cover expenses if your personal property is damaged (such as your house).
+It may also cover expenses if your personal property is damaged, such as your house.